Information for Patients

 - Any special diet guidelines that you follow

 - Any medications that you are currently taking

 - A list of all of your current doctors with contact information

 - Your and your family’s medical history

 Plan to arrive **AT LEAST 15 MINUTES PRIOR** to your scheduled appointment, and bring the following:

-- If you are a new patient, the completed New Patient Packet that was mailed to you, or click **Forms Packet for New Patient Intake**.
+- If you are a new patient, the completed New Patient Packet that was mailed to you, or click New Patient Packet.

 - Your current insurance cards, including any separate prescription plan card

 - All of your current medications in their original containers.